ShamariFeaster/structureJS/README.md

 ```

 **NOTE:** All paths are relative to the location of HTML file the structureJS script tag.
+**NOTE:** 'remote' is a reserved alias pointing to the structureJS module repo.
+See more about this below

 ### The Manifest File ###